jbullers/ramblings.blog/content/md/posts/2023-10-05-testing-and-testability.md

 ```

 Technically, this is true: our stack certainly *should not* throw an exception in this situation.
-This isn't particularly useful though, because there's a lot of things our stack *should not* do when we `peek`.
+This isn't particularly useful though, because there are a lot of things our stack *should not* do when we `peek`.
 That's not to say that negative tests are useless:
 there are situations where you genuinely do need to test something does not happen in order to prove correctness.
 For example, a listener *should not* be notified if an update did not change the value.
-This isn't one of those cases, however, and so we should focus instead on what the stack *should* do:
+However, this isn't one of those cases, and so we should focus instead on what the stack *should* do:

 ```java
 @Test